lardemua/atom/atom_examples/jcpbbot/README.md

 And save a few collections.

-We will use as example the [train]() dataset, which contains 11 collections.
+We will use as example the [train](https://drive.google.com/file/d/1WjbzB9MRPmGcowggLKX-zDOaKnj89yRF/view?usp=sharing) dataset, which was created using the train_with_noise bagfile and thus contains joint position errors.
+The dataset contains 11 collections.
 Some are shown below.

 Download and decompress the dataset to **$ATOM_DATASETS/jcpbbot/train**.